Dronecode/utm-adapter/meeting-minutes.md

 # Meeting Minutes
 This document captures the bi-weekly meeting notes for coordination purposes.
+## June 6 2024
+We were joined by Bob and Shameek and others.
+Gave a overview of the scope of the project and the next steps.
+Discussed he different services and the choice to use QUIC for traffic information.

 ## May 23 2024
 We discussed standardization of this work and potential organizations.
 We discussed in detail the challenges and the potential interest of different organizations in developing a standard around the UTM Adapter.